 Note: Sign-up now to start creating your free employment contract.
 It has all the basic elements you’ll need to get going and it’s been written and reviewed by top lawyers, so you’ll be totally covered

 A contract of employment is essential for legal protection and assurances that both worker and employer rights are upheld.

 An employment agreement is helpful for the two (or more) parties involved to understand their responsibilities and employment terms, and can act as a point of reference for issues surrounding benefits, payments, and workplace expectations.

 A clear employee contract is also vital for reducing miscommunication between the two parties and can reduce the likelihood of disagreements or disputes further down the line.

-If you're concerned about making contracts, then creating a personalized employment contract template for yourself is a good idea.
-Bonsai offers a free employee contract that you can download, which will ensure you've covered all the basics you need for a legit employment agreement.
+If you're concerned about creating a contract from scratch, then Bonsai has your back.
+Our personalized contract templates are free for you to download and use, and will make sure you've covered all the basics you need for a legit employment agreement.